Friday, July 31, 2015

 A timely tribute to hijacker D.B.
 Cooper, “Bag Full Of Money” sounds the most like countrified Byrds, and also dates from as far back as Farther Along.
 “Hanoi Hannah” tries to be a cutting blues about a soldier in Vietnam, but has a lot of timing issues.
 A children’s choir is almost never a good idea on any album, and it mars the cover of Spooner Oldham’s “Stone”, featuring the man himself on piano.
 Spanky MacFarlane (the singer, not the Little Rascal) joins in on the sea chanty “Heave Away”, and we stay in the islands for “M’Linda”, which sounds like something Stephen Stills would try to ape on his albums.
 His arrangement of “The Water Is Wide” turns the melody inside out, but David Crosby’s harmony keeps it just this side of adult contemporary.

 Ultimately, Roger McGuinn is too all over the map to really impress, though there are some good parts.
 Occasional collaborator Jacques Levy is credited throughout, so some of the credit and blame can be shared.
 Like most of Roger’s ‘70s output, the album was largely ignored in the digital era, though several tracks were included on a 1991 compilation.
-Predictably, it was the Sundazed retro label that finally gave it a CD upgrade, complete with liner notes and two extra tracks: a solo strum through the traditional “John, John” and a full band version of Jackson Browne’s “Jamaica Say You Will”, this time where he sings it.
+Predictably, it was the Sundazed retro label that finally gave it a CD upgrade, complete with liner notes and two extra tracks: a solo strum through the traditional “John, John” and a full band version of Jackson Browne’s “Jamaica Say You Will”, this time where he sings it himself.

 Roger McGuinn Roger McGuinn (1973)—3